The apartment is located on the third and last floor (with lift) of an impressive building dating back to the XVI century, called Palazzo Medici.

 Palazzo Medici is located on via de’ Serragli, on the characteristic Oltrarno side of Florence, just a stone’s throw from the city’s main monuments and tourist attractions.
 The building is now home to 8 luxury apartments thanks to a recent restoration programme which has skilfully combined modern comforts and quality furnishings whilst preserving the building’s original historical features.
 Palazzo Medici can sleep up to a total of 35 people and is therefore a great option for large groups or families who wish to visit Florence and stay altogether in one building.

 The apartment (100 m2) has 3 double bedrooms and 3 bathrooms and can comfortably accommodate up to 6 people.
 It also has a lovely private terrace (20 m2) that overlooks the Florentine roof-tops and which is furnished with table and chairs, ideal for morning breakfast or early evening drinks.
 Upon entering the apartment guests will find the first twin bedroom with ensuite toilet; a few stairs then lead to the master bedroom with ensuite bathroom complete with tub, and a further two stairs lead to the open space living and dining room with beautiful wooden beamed ceiling.
 The living room also leads to the well equipped kitchen and also provides access to the terrace and third double bedroom and bathroom with shower.
 The apartment boasts original beamed ceilings and wooden floors and has been very well furnished to create a welcoming and elegant atmosphere.
+The apartment is equipped with a washer-drier.

 Included in the price: Utilities included up to € 180.00 (for stays up to 30 days), final cleaning, towels and sheets provided, condominium fees.
 Not included in the price: Tourist tax of €2.50 per person (over the age of 12) per night, for the first 7 nights; utilities of water, electricity, and gas (for rentals over 30 days) if exceeding € 180.00; fee for registering the contract (which in accordance to Italian law must be written in Italian), for rentals over 30 days, equal to 1% of the total rental price (with a minimum fee of € 33.50) plus tax stamps.